What to Do and How to Do It

 Chapter 3 The Hearing

 - §340 The Government’s Vocational Expert.
-Guidance on dealing with testimony of vocational experts.
+Updated discussion on the importance of cross-examinationand challenging the vocational expert’s opinions.

 Chapter 5 Appeals Council